Logo Dresdner Silber und Metallveredlung GmbH

 • Gold plating

-Galvanic gilding of parts of all kinds for surface refinement or to improve electrical conductivity and corrosion resistance for electrical engineering, precision mechanics, medical technology, the automotive industry as well as decorative gilding of jewellery.
+We offer electroplating for all types of parts, components and jewelry.
+We use gold plating for surface finishing or to improve electrical conductivity and corrosion resistance for electrical engineering, precision mechanics, medical technology, the automotive industry and decorative gold plating for jewelry.

-• Gold plating of small to very small plugs by barrel plating
+• Electroplating of small to very small connectors using the barrel plating process

-• Hand manoeuvring (e.g. watch industry) or small drum systems for small quantities
+• Manual electroplating (e.g. watch industry) or small barrel systems for small quantities

-• High-quality gold-plated surfaces for fireplace frames and their accessories (handles, decorative screws)
+• High-quality gold plating on surfaces for fireplace frames and their accessories (handles, decorative screws)

-• Individual part gilding and custom gilding for institutes
+• Gold plating on individual parts and custom gilding for institutes

-• Coatings for the restoration of classic cars
+• Gold coatings for the restoration of vintage cars

 Like hardly any other metal, electroplated gold plating has a very broad and varied range of applications.
 Gold has very good electrical conductivity, is virtually corrosion-free and is therefore used in technical applications.
 A gold coating achieves precisely defined coating properties.
 The hardness and colour of the gold can be changed by alloying additives.